gdgcloudtorino/hoverboard/data/coc.md

 ### Report

-To report your impressions or improvements for the next DevParty contact our team at the following addresses:
+To report your impressions or improvements for the next DevFest contact our team at the following addresses:
 {% for contact in codeOfConductBlock.contacts %}

 - {$ contact $}{% endfor %}